sbg/sevenbridges-python/docs/quickstart.rst

 --------------

 Files are an integral part of each analysis.
-As for as all other resources, the sevenbridges-python library enables you to efectively query files, in order to retreive each file's details and metadata.
+As for as all other resources, the sevenbridges-python library enables you to effectively query files, in order to retrieve each file's details and metadata.
 The request to get a file's information can be made in the same manner as for projects and billing, presented above.

 The available methods for fetching specific files are ``query`` and ``get``: